Graphmasters/safedown/examples.md

 		}
 	})

 	// The server starts listening.
-It should never encounter an error other
+The method `ListenAndServe` always returns
-	// than the server being closed.
+	// a non-nil errors which should never be anything other than the server
+	// being closed if everything has worked correctly.
+If another error is
-	if err := server.ListenAndServe(); err != nil && !errors.Is(err, http.ErrServerClosed) {
+	// returned the user should decide how to handle the error. if err := server.ListenAndServe(); !errors.Is(err, http.ErrServerClosed) {
 		log.Fatalf("server encountered error: %v", err)
 	}
 }